Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/image-from-snapshot.md

 {{% notice note %}}
 Please note, that the Openstack client has already installed on the current VM.
+{{% /notice %}}

+{{% notice tip %}}
-*To find more detailed instructions see the article: [Installation OpenStack CLI](https://docs.ventuscloud.eu/tutorials-advanced/installation-openstack-cli/)*
+To find detailed instructions, how to Install and configure OpenStack CLI, see the article: [Installation OpenStack CLI](https://docs.ventuscloud.eu/tutorials-advanced/installation-openstack-cli/)*
 {{% /notice %}}

 2. Place RC File of the created CLI User, named *dev1CLIuser*, to your Virtual Machine and execute it starting with dot: